 When it gets dark, take a flashlight with fresh batteries, and go for a walk through your garden, yard, and other landscape areas.
 You will use the flashlight to simulate lighting effects.

 Shine a beam on objects you think you might want to light.
-Observe how the flashlight creates various contrasts, lighting effects, and shadows on your house, on trees and shrubs, and other elements throughout your landscape.
+Observe how the flashlight creates various contrasts, lighting effects, and shadows on your house, on trees and shrubs, and on other elements throughout your landscape.
 Use both floodlight and spotlight settings and take notes on what angles and positions look best.

 3. Visualize the Effects

 Next, visualize in your mind’s eye how you can re-create the effects you like by using various lighting methods.

 Popular lighting techniques include uplighting, downlighting, backlighting, spotlighting, shadow lighting, path lighting, and wall-wash lighting.
 Bring your landscape to life at night by placing a few light fixtures in strategic locations throughout the grounds.

 4. Write Down Your Ideas in a Notepad

 After you have come up with some ideas on what you are going to illuminate, write them down on a notepad.
 Don’t assume you will be able to remember all of your ideas in your head, because you may forget something.